sdhealthconnect/leap-cds/README.md

   }
 }
 ```
-The attributes `patientId`, `scope`, and `actor` are mandatory and `purposeOfUse` is optional.
-These attributes have the same meanings as in the CDS Hooks interface request `context` discussed above .
+The attributes `patientId` and `actor` are mandatory while `scope` and `purposeOfUse` are optional.
+These attributes have the same meanings as in the CDS Hooks interface request `context` discussed above.

 The XCAML request follows the [XACML JSON Profile](https://docs.oasis-open.org/xacml/xacml-json-http/v1.1/os/xacml-json-http-v1.1-os.html#_Toc5116205); a JSON schema for the limited subset of this profile applicable for this request is included in the repository [here](https://github.com/sdhealthconnect/leap-cds/tree/master/schemas/xacml-request.schema.json).